Towards Brain MRI Foundation Models for the Clinic: Findings from the FOMO25 Challenge: Design of the FOMO25 Challenge

 \subsection{Metrics}

 Following the recommendations of~\cite{Maier2024}, Task 1 was evaluated using the area under the receiver operating characteristic curve (AUROC) and Task 2 using the Dice similarity coefficient (Dice) and normalized surface distance (NSD).
 No standardized recommendations exist for Task 3, so we evaluated it using mean absolute error (Mean AE) and the Pearson correlation coefficient (Corr.).
 These metrics provide complementary perspectives: Mean AE quantifies absolute prediction accuracy, while correlation captures alignment with the ground truth and penalizes systematic bias.
+For test cases where a submission failed to produce a valid prediction, the worst possible metric value was assigned.